 …I am very pleased to provide some introductory comments to Graduate Research Papers in Rural Health.
 I am aware that this UTAS publication has been under consideration for some time and I know that it will have a significant and lasting impact both within the rural health research training landscape and in assisting to shape and encourage research activity within the field...

 (Professor Carey Denholm, University of Tasmania)

-The book will be launched on Wednesday 19 December by Associate Professor Sue Kilpatrick.
+The book was launched on Wednesday 19 December 2007 by Associate Professor Sue Kilpatrick.
 Hard copies are available at UTAS Library.

 Hard copies are for sale at A$17.00@ plus postage (cash only).
 Please contact Reception on 6324 4000 or email firstname.lastname@example.org for details.

 Lecture: Can we make our brains last longer: brain plasticity and neuroprotection in aging?

 Presenter: Professor James Vickers, then Head of the School of Medicine, University of Tasmania